sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 ## Functional languages and Pure functional languages

 Javascript is a functional language.
-Why isn't it a "pure" functional language.
+Why isn't it a "pure" functional language?

 Pure functional languages, e.g. Haskell, F#, OCaml, are typically descendants of Lisp.
 Back in the early days of computer science, a lot of work was done to try to use math to prove program correctness.
 Think about that - it would mean that when you delivered your program to a customer you could say "this is provably correct so there cannot be any bugs by definition", unlike today when we say "it has 80% test coverage and worked when I tried it" ;)